01 of 06

-Whether you love cats or hate ‘em, we can all agree, no other member of kittykind has a rap quite like black cats.
+Whether you are a cat owner or not, we can all agree that no other domesticated cat has a rap quite like black cats.

-While black cats are typically associated with Halloween, witchcraft and bad luck, there’s much more to these fur balls than creepy stuff.
-Learn more about the history of black cats, how they became Halloween icons, the places they’re considered a symbol of good fortune, and how their genes may, one day, help prevent certain diseases in humans.Continue to 2 of 6 below.
+While black cats are typically associated with Halloween, witchcraft, and bad luck, there’s much more to these fur balls than the creepy stuff.
+Learn the history of black cats and how they became Halloween icons, where they are considered a symbol of good fortune, and how their genes may, one day, help prevent certain diseases in humans.Continue to 2 of 6 below.

 02 of 06

-Black cats are quintessential Halloween icons—and the #1 costume choice for both elementary-aged children and women in their freshman year of college, oddly enough—but do you know how they got such a spooky rap?
+Black cats are quintessential Halloween icons—and the number one costume choice for both elementary-aged children and women in their freshman year of college, oddly enough—but do you know how they got such a spooky rap?